pocc/bga_discord/tfm_help_msg.md

 > Random Milestones and Awards
 `m` **shuffleMapOption**
 > Shuffles all available tiles to generate a dynamic board.
 Noctis City and volcanic areas will always remain as land areas.
+`n` **Remove Negative Global Events**
+> Exclude all global events that decrease player resources, production, or global parameters.
+Requires Turmoil to be selected.

 __**Unimplemented**__ (bug Ross if this bugs you)